Extended MinP Tests for Global and Multiple testing: Empirical applications

-It is observed that the effects of some biometric measures dominate those of other biometric measures in all three group-wise comparisons although different measures dominate in different group comparisons.
-Therefore, it is no surprise that the MinP test tend to have a smaller $p$-value than the modified Hotelling's $T^{2}$ test in testing the global hypothesis $H_{K}$.
-However, we cannot be sure if the evidence presented by the MinP test is simply due to the sampling variation.
-The EMinP test that combines the modified Hotelling's $T^{2}$ test and the MinP test acts as a reality check to prevent data snooping.
+Although group comparisons revealed different dominating effects, we observed that effects on some biometric measures dominated in all three group-wise comparisons.
+Therefore, it is not surprising that the MinP test tended to have a smaller $p$-value than the modified Hotelling's $T^{2}$ test in testing the global hypothesis $H_{K}$.
+However, we cannot determine if the stronger evidence presented by the MinP test was simply due to the sampling variation.
+The combined test, which combines the modified Hotelling's $T^{2}$ test and the MinP test, acts as a robust and honest check.

-In comparing the control group with the first treatment group, the MinP test found that there is sufficient evidence to suggest a difference between the two groups.
-More specifically, there is a difference in the body fat and pulse rate measures.
-In contrast, the modified Hotelling's $T^{2}$ test found no significant evidence suggesting any difference between the two groups.
-The EMinP test found evidence that the differences in the body fat and pulse rate measures dominate those of the other measures, but that this is not significant.
-In comparing the control group with the second treatment group, the EMinP test, the MinP test and the modified Hotelling's $T^{2}$ test found significant evidence to suggest a difference between the two groups.
-Furthermore, all of the multiple testing procedures, namely the EMinP test, the MinP test and the closed procedures based on the MinP test and the modified Hotelling's $T^{2}$ test, suggest that the effect on the body fat measure is significant.
-When comparing the first treatment group with the second treatment group the MinP test and the modified Hotelling's $ T^{2}$ test again present conflicting evidence in rejecting $H_{K}$; the modified Hotelling's $T^{2}$ test found no significant evidence whereas the MinP test found significant evidence.
-However, unlike the case of comparing the control group with the first treatment group, the EMinP test confirms the finding of the MinP test, including the closed procedure based on the MinP test, in both the global hypothesis and multiple hypothesis testing.
+When comparing the control group with the first treatment group, the MinP test found insufficient evidence to suggest a difference between the two groups, specifically in body fat and pulse rate measures.
+In contrast, the modified Hotelling's $T^{2}$ test found insufficient evidence to suggest any difference between the two groups.
+The combined test revealed that the differences in body fat and pulse rate measures dominated those of the other measures, although they were not statistically significant.
+In comparing the control group with the second treatment group, the combined test, the MinP test and the modified Hotelling's $T^{2}$ test found significant evidence to suggest a difference between the two groups.
+Furthermore, all of the multiple testing procedures--namely the combined test, the MinP test and the closed procedures based on the modified Hotelling's $T^{2}$ test--indicated that the effect on the body fat measure was significant.
+When comparing the first treatment group with the second treatment group, the MinP test and the modified Hotelling's $T^{2}$ test again yielded conflicting evidence in rejecting $H_{K}$; the modified Hotelling's $T^{2}$ test found no significant evidence, whereas the MinP test found significant evidence.
+However, unlike in the case of comparing the control group with the first treatment group, the combined test confirmed the findings of the MinP test, along with the closed procedure based on the MinP test, in both the global and multiple hypothesis tests.